Articles

 While the main purpose of creating partner personas is for yourself and your own team, it can also be an extremely valuable tool for articulating your vision as you collaborate with other teams.
 It can serve as a concise overview that helps other team members get up to speed fast.

-3. Executive team.
-Display the value of your program to your program to validate your efforts and justify asking for more budget.
+• Leadership: Display the value of your program to your program to validate your efforts and justify asking for more budget.

-5. Refine your personas continuously
+Refine your personas continuously

 It can be helpful to periodically survey partners to see what is and isn’t working, as well as uncover new risks and opportunities.
-Analytics can also help you refine how you address each partner personas, as you troubleshoot their sticky points.
+Analytics can also help you refine how you address each partner personas as you troubleshoot their sticky points.
 Ask yourself, where is the drop-off?
-What enablement resources can you create, or what campaigns can you run to address them?
+What enablement resources can you create or what campaigns can you run to address them?

 How do I use my partner personas to grow my program?

 It’s a valuable exercise to map out each point on their partner journey for each persona and apply the empathetic lens of each persona.
 Pretend you are from that group and ask yourself: “What’s in it for me?”
-Seeing each point through their eyes will help you optimize each step for a better partner experience and ultimately more conversions.
+Seeing each point through their eyes will help you optimize each step for a better partner experience and ultimately drive more conversions.
 Every email and every page of web copy should be written with your partner persona in mind.

 Put your partner personas to the test

 While a variety of competing priorities may pull you away from creating partner personas, the old adage applies: Sometimes you have to slow down to speed up.
-It pays to take a step back and ensure that every touchpoint caters to your partners’ motivations, enables their success, and helps them overcome their hurdles.
+It pays to take a step back and ensure that every touchpoint caters to your partners’ motivations, enables their success and helps them overcome their hurdles.
 If you can do that, you’ll have your audience in the palm of your hand.
-And whether you're a partner marketer or a standup comic, that’s no joke.
+And whether you’re a partner marketer or a standup comic, that’s no joke.

 Did you find this content helpful?